This might suit you if…

 - Accidents - including loss of limbs and/or sight, paraplegia, quadriplegia, Diplegia, major head injury and severe burns.

 - Body organ disorders - including advanced diabetes2, major organ transplant, chronic kidney failure, chronic liver and lung disease, encephalitis, blindness, coma, deafness, loss of speech, pneumonectomy and benign brain or spinal cord tumours.

 - Blood disorders - including aplastic anaemia, occupationally and medically acquired HIV/AIDS infection.

 In some cases, cover depends on the severity or stage of the particular condition.
 For more specific information about conditions that are covered, talk to an Adviser.

 We are proud of our track record fulfilling claimsShow more

 You can feel confident with protection from AMP.
-In 2014, we paid out $29,377,896 in 275 trauma cover claims to New Zealanders.
+In 2017, we paid out over $23m in trauma cover claims to New Zealanders.
 Our aim is to make the claims process as easy and clear as possible.